Book Now

 Trek in the Sagarmatha National Park

-Sagarmatha National Park begins from Monjo village onwards, on the second day of trekking, and goes up to Mount Everest.
-Therefore, the national park has diverse climatic zones and a wide range of flora & fauna.
+Sagarmatha National Park begins from Monjo village onwards on the second day of trekking and goes up to Mount Everest.
+Therefore, the national park has diverse climatic zones and a wide range of flora and fauna.

-The national park has many streams, rivers, and waterfalls.
-There are also lakes, moraines, and gorges.
+Lush rhododendron, pine, fir, juniper, and oak forests exist.
+You come across a range of vegetation and birds on the way.
+If you are lucky, you may also see snow leopards, ghorals, or red pandas.
+The national park has many streams, rivers, and waterfalls, as well as lakes, moraines, and gorges.
 Sagarmatha National Park is full of nature's wonders, and as you gain elevation, the trail will unfold many marvels.

 Explore beautiful villages and see the lifestyle of Sherpas